rmaclean/ai-for-software-engineers/README.md

 1. [AI](https://youtu.be/62acV11LwYw?t=1644) - is what you call your technology when it doesn't work, because when it does work, it gets a new name; it becomes image recognition, or translators, or large language models.
 2. [Stochastic parrot](https://en.wikipedia.org/wiki/Stochastic_parrot) - systems that statistically mimic text without real understanding
 3. [Centaurs](https://pluralistic.net/2025/08/04/bad-vibe-coding/#maximally-codelike-bugs) - people assisted by machines
-4. [Reverse-Centaurs](https://pluralistic.net/2025/08/04/bad-vibe-coding/#maximally-codelike-bugs) - eople conscripted into assisting machines
+4. [Reverse-Centaurs](https://pluralistic.net/2025/08/04/bad-vibe-coding/#maximally-codelike-bugs) - people conscripted into assisting machines
 5. [Accountability sinks](https://aworkinglibrary.com/writing/accountability-sinks) - structures that absorb or obscure the consequences of a decision such that no one can be held directly accountable for it